Project No. 13943; A TD124 done differently.

 Idler Wheel thrust washer.

 This is the tiny little ring that slips over the upright precision ground steel post.
 The post that the idler wheel slips over and spins against.
 This little thrust ring takes the vertical thrust from the spinning idler wheel and gets ignored by all of us.
 It shouldn't be neglected.
 So far I've found my original thrust washers to be in good usable condition.
 I know this because I look them over with magnification and sharp lighting.
 But this could also be a point worthy of experimentation.
-Upon assembly, I just make sure that there is ample lube on this part.
+Upon assembly, I just make sure that there is ample lube on this location.

 General notes about the E50